ksjiang/FFPE/README.md

 ## Usage

 If you are interested in exporting the full data in a file to a dataframe, import `FFPE.<INSTRUMENT>.cycle_metrics` and instantiate an experiment object.
-For example, to extract the data from a Biologic MPR file, you can use
+For example, to extract the data from a BioLogic MPR file, you can use

-    import FFPE.Biologic.cycle_metrics
+    import FFPE.BioLogic.cycle_metrics

-    experiment = FFPE.Biologic.cycle_metrics.BiologicExperiment()
+    experiment = FFPE.BioLogic.cycle_metrics.BiologicExperiment()
     experiment.fromFile("<PATH TO MPR FILE>")

 Then, the extracted data is available in `experiment.measurement_sequence`.